catkenzie/downbeat/README.md

 # Downbeat
 Real-time drum transcription: machine transforming a live drum-kit session into sheet music.
-The input is recorded with a singular microphone which supports most basic setups that artists have at their disposal.
+The BPM is set by the drummer and the beat is recorded with a singular microphone which supports most basic setups that artists have at their disposal.

 ## About the Project
 This collaborative project fullfilled capstone credit for the University of Michigan School of Engineering.